andersonnatasha/Book-App/README.md

 ## Discover new books

 Press any books to read the books description and press the description to have it disappear.
-If you like the sound of it, press the verticle ellipsis to reveal a drop-menu that will allow you to add the book to your To Be Read (TBR) Collection.
+If you like the sound of it, press the vertical ellipsis to reveal a drop-menu that will allow you to add the book to your To Be Read (TBR) Collection.
 You can also mark a book as Read this way.

 ![](https://media.giphy.com/media/kMXWGkpLrIrGWKEYvi/giphy.gif)